7 Easy Tips On How To Pack Light For A Trip

-I’ve always been a light packer, as I like to travel without having to think about carrying too many useless items.
-That’s why I load my things in a very organized manner, so I don't forget anything before leaving for a trip.
-Furthermore, I take into consideration a lot of factors whenever I arrange my things, which usually revolves around (1) my bag size, (2) the number of days I'll be spending on the road, (3) the climate of my destination, (4) and the activities that I will be doing.
+I’ve always been a light packer.
+I like to travel without having to think about carrying too many useless items.
+That’s why I load my things in an organized manner, so I don't forget anything before leaving for a trip.
+I also consider other factors when I arrange my things like my bag size, the number of days I'll be on the road, my destination's climate and the activities that I plan to do.
 The process might sound challenging for some people.
 However, packing my travel necessities into just one bag is quite doable.
-You can learn more about how to pack light by reading the tips below.
+You can learn more about how to pack light by reading my tips below.

 #1: Refer to your timetable

-One of the things that can help manage your travel necessities is your timetable.
+One of the things that can help manage your travel necessities is by creating a timetable.
 Determining how long you’ll be on the road will assist you in packing the items that you’ll only need for the duration of your trip.
-If you're only traveling for a week, prepare a specific quantity of clothes and gears that's fitting for seven days.
+If you're only traveling for a week, prepare a specific number of clothes and gears that's fitting for seven days.

 #2: Choose the type of bag that you will bring

 You wouldn’t be bringing a small bag if you were set to travel for a month, right?
-Unless you plan on washing your clothes while on transit, then carrying a small bag won’t be a good idea.
-As a traveler, I made sure to invest in the 28-liter Urban Camo CabinZero backpack (for short trips).
-Again, the process of how you’ll pack your things will still determine the space that will be used in your bag afterward.
-So if you need a space-saving bag, do check out CabinZero.
-You can read my review HERE.
+Unless you plan on washing your clothes while on the go, then carrying a small bag won’t be a good idea.
+As a traveler, I invested in CabinZero's 28-liter Urban Camo backpack.

 #3: Check the weather forecast

-Don't to be the type of traveler who throws everything into the bag, so you’ll feel secure of pulling out a great line up of wardrobe and gears.
-If you intend to maximize the space in your backpack or suitcase, then try to be efficient.
-Now, if you do run out of clothes to wear, inquire about the laundry service that your accommodation may be offering, or better yet, visit a laundry shop nearby.
+Don't be the type of traveler who throws everything into the bag, just so you’ll feel secure of pulling out a nice line up of wardrobe and gear.
+If you intend to maximize the space in your backpack or luggage, then try to be efficient.
+Now, if you do run out of clothes to wear, ask your lodging if they're offering laundry service.
+Better yet, visit a laundry shop nearby.
 Worst-case scenario: wash your clothes in the bathroom or buy a new souvenir shirt.

 It’s also important to learn about your destination’s climate, so you’ll know the weather that you’ll be experiencing.
-Also, check the seasons, so you’ll know what type of clothes to bring.
+You can also check the season, so you’ll know what type of clothes to bring.
 If you intend on traveling light, then make sure you leave all of the unnecessary items.
 You wouldn’t want to bring a fur coat to a tropical country now, would you?

 #4: Create a must-bring list